Alejandro Garnacho: 2023–24: Established first-team regular and FA Cup title

+2024–25: 100th appearance and struggles

+On 10 August 2024, in the FA Community Shield, Garnacho opened the scoring against Manchester City.
+The match eventually ended in a 1–1 draw and went to penalties, and although Garnacho converted his penalty, United lost the shoot-out 7–6.
+On 14 September, he scored his first league goal for the season in a 3–0 away win over Southampton, having entered the pitch as a substitute.
+On 17 September, he scored two goals and provided two assists in United's 7–0 rout of Barnsley in the third round of the EFL Cup.

+On 27 October, Garnacho made his 100th appearance for Manchester United in a 2–1 defeat to West Ham United at London Stadium; manager Erik ten Hag was sacked less than 24 hours after the result, with assistant Ruud van Nistelrooy taking charge on an interim basis.
+Prior to a Europa League match against PAOK on 7 November, a clip emerged on social media of a fan verbally abusing Garnacho while signing autographs.
+Three days later, in Van Nistelrooy's final match as interim, he scored United's third goal in their 3–0 win over Leicester City.
+He did not celebrate the goal as, according to United captain Bruno Fernandes, he felt he had "lost faith" from some supporters.

+New head coach Ruben Amorim dropped Garnacho alongside Marcus Rashford from the squad completely for the Manchester derby on 15 December 2024, which United won 2–1.

+Chelsea

+On 30 August 2025, Garnacho signed for Chelsea for a reported fee of £40m.

 International career

-Garnacho is eligible to play for his country of birth, Spain, and Argentina, as his mother is Argentine.
+Garnacho was eligible to play for his country of birth, Spain, and Argentina, as his mother is Argentine.
 He made three appearances for the Spain under-18 team in 2021.

 On 7 March 2022, Garnacho was called up to the senior Argentina team as part of an initial 44-man squad for their two World Cup qualifiers that month.
 He made it to the final 33-man squad for the fixtures, but did not make an appearance in either game.

-Garnacho made his debut for the Argentina under-20 side on 26 March 2022, when he started in a friendly match against the United States.
+Garnacho made his debut for the Argentina under-20 side on 26 March, when he started in a friendly match against the United States.
 He scored four goals in four appearances for the under-20 team at the 2022 Maurice Revello Tournament winning the Revelation Player and Goal of the Tournament awards.

-In March 2023, he was called up once again to the senior Argentina team for two friendly matches against Panama and Curaçao, but had to withdraw from the squad due to suffering an ankle injury.
+In March 2023, he was called up once again to the senior Argentina team for two friendly matches against Panama and Curaçao, but had to withdraw from the squad after suffering an ankle injury.
+He made his debut for the senior team on 15 June, during a friendly against Australia at Workers' Stadium, coming on as a substitute for Nicolás González during the second half of the game.

+In June 2024, Garnacho was included in Lionel Scaloni's final 26-man Argentina squad for the 2024 Copa América, going on to win the tournament.